-- Borrowing and revenue constraints on council and its ratepayers, limiting Council's ability to fund much needed infrastructure and the cost of this funding.
-This cost pressure is likely to increase if debt levels and ongoing capital expenditure negatively impact key credit rating metrics - The need to partner with other agencies, people and businesses to achieve joint outcomes and coordinate financial input for capital investment in infrastructure and services - The impact of continued growth in both population and economic activity including: - demand for more housing - stress on the transport network, congestion, reduction in wellbeing including safety and uncertainty in travel times, and the loss in economic productivity as a result - demand pressures on community spaces and facilities - Managing and responding to natural hazards, emergencies and climate change, including future investment in resilience of our infrastructure and assisting the community when events occur - The need to renew and upgrade existing infrastructure to meet government standards and consent requirements and to maintain levels of service - The assumption that after year two of the LTP, water services (referred to as three waters), will move to a larger (regional) entity outside of Council.
+- Borrowing and revenue constraints on council and its ratepayers, limiting Council's ability to fund much needed infrastructure - The need to partner with other agencies, people and businesses to achieve joint outcomes and coordinate financial input for capital investment in infrastructure and services - The impact of continued growth in both population and economic activity including: - demand for more housing - stress on the transport network, congestion, reduction in wellbeing including safety and uncertainty in travel times, and the loss in economic productivity as a result demand pressures on community spaces and facilities - Managing and responding to natural hazards, emergencies and climate change, including future investment in resilience of our infrastructure and assisting the community when events occur - The need to renew and upgrade existing infrastructure to meet government standards and consent requirements and to maintain levels of service - The assumption that after year two of the LTP, Water Services Reform (referred to as three waters), will move to a larger (regional) entity outside of Council.
 We will retain a more limited flood control activity and need to coordinate with the new entity for future growth and infrastructure planning.